 Clinique claim: This Creamy contouring stick creates the illusion of depth; makes areas appear to recede.
 Long-wearing, oil-free.
 Apply to hollows of cheeks and along the jawline.

-Of course, it’s all about choosing the right shade for your skin tone and applying in such a way that it gives the appearance of shadow to the hollows of our cheeks to give the illusion of higher chiselled cheekbones.
+Of course, it’s all about choosing the right shade for your skin tone and applying in such a way that it gives the appearance of shadow to the hollows of our cheeks.
+This gives the illusion of higher, chiselled cheekbones.
 To make areas look sharper such as the jawline.
-Use it make areas appear to recede and add the highlight to accentuate.
-I don’t tend to use it around my temple area as my head goes in far enough there as it is!
-The Basic rule is dark recedes and highlighting will bring areas forward.
-We know where we should be using it, don’t we.
+Or, use it make areas appear to recede and add the highlight to accentuate.
+The Basic rule is, dark recedes and light brings forward.
+We know where we should be using it, don’t we?

 In terms of highlighting, I have a few of these so I didn’t indulge in the Clinique version, although the more I look at the shopping link below, the more I’m starting to cave.
 I’ll keep it on my radar for the time being.